Hans Asperger: Nazi involvement allegations

-Children sent to Spiegelgrund
+Children sent to Am Spiegelgrund

 In 1940, Asperger obtained a position as a medical expert in Vienna, for which he was responsible for diagnosing "hereditary diseases" and proposing forced sterilization in the interest of the Nazi eugenics program.
 Even at that time, the excess mortality in Vienna's psychiatric hospitals was well known to the population, which protested against this situation, especially in September and November 1940.
-According to Czech's analysis of Hans Asperger's written diagnoses, he was not "more benevolent towards his patients than his peers in labelling children with diagnoses that could have an enormous impact on their future - quite the contrary "; in the majority of cases, Asperger made a harsher judgment than other doctors towards the children and adolescents he examined.
+According to Czech's analysis of Hans Asperger's written diagnoses, he was not "more benevolent towards his patients than his peers in labelling children with diagnoses that could have an enormous impact on their future – quite the contrary"; in the majority of cases, Asperger made a harsher judgment than other doctors towards the children and adolescents he examined.